Food safety Medical Marijuana

 Existing licensing requirements are established to ensure proper processing and manufacturing practices are followed and that safe and sanitary practices are used in the production, preparation, and handling of food products.
 If businesses are not manufacturing or selling food products, a food license is not required.

-Completing the food licensing process as soon as possible will help business owners avoid a potential backlog of plan review and licensing applications as we get closer to the April 26 deadline.”
+Completing the food licensing process as soon as possible will help business owners avoid a potential backlog of plan review and licensing applications.

 The initial startup cost will include a $425 plan review application fee and a $425 initial food license fee.
 Thereafter, food licenses are renewed annually at $335.